The Ugandan Youth Activists Urging Action at COP27

 According to the United Nations Childrens’ Fund (UNICEF), about 570 million children globally are currently highly exposed to flooding, and this is likely to worsen because of climate change.

 It was the prospect of more extreme climate impacts that led young people in Uganda to form a chapter of Fridays for Future in their country.
-One of them was a13-year-old sixth grader from Uganda’s capital Kampala, who has experienced floods first-hand: “I am worried about floods, I have seen a few near my home … it killed some people,” she said.
+One of them was a 13-year-old sixth grader from Uganda’s capital Kampala, who has experienced floods first-hand: “I am worried about floods, I have seen a few near my home … it killed some people,” she said.
 She joined Fridays for Future because she believes “something can be done.”

 Young people from across Uganda have shared their fears about the climate crisis and their anger about broken promises of governments with Fridays for Future Uganda.
 They are calling on world leaders to “turn COP27 into a COP of bold actions and the beginning of honoring climate pledges and building quality commitment to global climate pacts.”